Excel is a great software but… for some tasks is just not the right tool.

 For example, instead of trying to define the risk of a specific investment in a long series of excel columns, they can create a clear description in a format that they can understand and that a computer can check for formal correctness.

 Think about the mistake that the two economists made: they forgot to include some columns.
 Why Excel did not check that for them?
 Well, because it cannot do that.
 An Excel sheet might have an infinite amount of columns and maybe the first three ones are made of headers or comments.
 Excel has no concept of the meaning of the data that it holds.
 It just sees a bunch of numbers.

 Instead you can build a DSL that understand the data it contains.
 You can use that format to say to take two list of elements and to see if there is a correlation between them.
 The DSL will ensure that all the data in each list is used.

 A Domain Specific Language can improve productivity and reduce errors.

 What you can do with a DSL that you cannot do with Excel

 These gains in productivity are nice, but that is not the whole story.
 It is not even the best part.
 Because the main issue with using Excel as the cornerstone of your development it is not in the tool per se, but in the process it creates.

 In fact to be fair, the Excel error of their two economists was not their only mistake, they also made procedural errors.
 But if you think about it, that is even worse.
 Using Excel as the foundations of their process left them completely unprotected by simple mistakes and procedural errors alike.

 This is an issue that can hit everybody, even professional with great experience and training that are working literally in life-or-death situations: like surgeons.
-In fact, some hospitals were able to reduced the death rate by 47% with a checklist.
+In fact, some hospitals were able to reduce the death rate by 47% with a checklist.